 Published: April 7, 2026

 LightBurn has been the gold standard for laser engraver software for years, and for good reason.
-But its move to a subscription pricing model has pushed many hobbyists to explore alternatives.
+But its higher price and move to paid annual update renewals have pushed many hobbyists to explore alternatives.

-For hobbyists who own a single GRBL-based diode laser and use it on weekends, paying $60 or more every year can feel excessive.
+For hobbyists who own a single GRBL-based diode laser and use it on weekends, paying $99 up front — and again to keep updates coming each year — can feel excessive.
 Many of these users only need the basics: importing an image, choosing a dithering algorithm, and sending GCode to their machine.
 They might do some simple SVG cutting on the side.
-Paying a recurring fee for advanced features they never touch is hard to justify.
+Paying for advanced features they never touch is hard to justify.

 That said, LightBurn remains the most capable option for professional and advanced users.
 Before looking at alternatives, it is worth understanding what makes it so popular.